andperez123/outfitzmvp4.0/FIRESTORE_SECURITY_RULES.md

 ## Important Notes

+- **Curated Collections & Outfits**: Public read access (no authentication required) - these are public content
-- These rules ensure users can only access their own profile data
+- **User Profiles**: Users can only access their own profile data (authentication required)
-- All operations require authentication (`request.auth != null`)
+- **Saved Outfits**: Users can only access their own saved outfits (authentication required)
-- Users can only read/write documents where `request.auth.uid == userId`
+- **User Sessions**: Users can only create/read their own sessions (authentication required)
-- The rules prevent unauthorized access to other users' data
+- All write operations on curated content require admin access (via Firebase Admin SDK)
 - Always test rules in the Firebase Console Rules Playground before deploying

 ## Security Best Practices